RTMecha/BetterLegacy/snapshots.md

 - Prefab objects now display a line showing where their offset is at.
 - Players in the editor now display info on their current state.
 - Improved BPM Snap settings and added a BPM sub-tab to Config Manager > Editor.
+- Changed Upload Acknowledgements text to use text linking instead.
 - New Context Menu stuffs:
   - Search field filters (default themes, used themes, used prefabs)
   - Default prefab / theme paths for level
-  - Apply This & Create New for the Apply Prefab button in the Object Editor.
+  - Apply & Create New for the Apply Prefab button in the Object Editor.
   - Edit for internal prefabs.
   - Prefab offset context menus.
   - Object keyframe value context menus.

 ## Changes
+### Core
+- Reworked beatmap data to not depend on base vanilla data as much. (so many nests and odd names wtf)
+- Shortened file sizes by trimming quotation marks when necessary.

-## Example Companion
+### Example Companion
 - Completely overhauled Example.
 He is now a whole lot more advanced, customizable and a (hopefully) better assistant.
 He's grown up so much :3
 - Example now has a "module" system.
 This way each main section of Example can interact with each other and should work fine if a module was changed / customized.
 - Example remembers things now.